freeplane/docs/src/docs/ai/ai-integration-troubleshooting.md

 - check that you are using Freeplane `1.13.3` or later,
 - check `Attached editor chat mode`,
-- if formula repair is offered after an execution failure, remember that the repair request is optional and starts only if you choose it.
+- if formula or attached-script repair is offered after a failure, remember that the repair request is optional and starts only if you choose it.

 ## MCP not working